 Nepal's national parks included in the World Heritage Sites List are exceptional areas with dramatic mountains, glaciers, deep valleys and undisturbed vestiges of the 'Terai' region.
-Several rare species, such as the Snow Leopard, Lesser Panda, Single-horned Asiatic rhinoceros and the Bengal tiger are found in these park.
+Several rare species, such as the Snow Leopard, Lesser Panda, Single-horned Asiatic rhinoceros, and the Bengal tiger are found in these parks.

 - Chitwan National Park